-While certain financial or operating data with respect to the City has been included in this Remarketing Supplement, neither the Corporation nor the City is obligated to provide any moneys for the purchase of tendered Series 2008 Bonds (other than moneys received pursuant to the remarketing of such Series 2008 Bonds or from drawings under the related Series 2008 Credit Facility).
-This Remarketing Supplement, including Appendices B and C hereto, provides information on the City's overall operations and finances with an emphasis on its General Fund and therefore includes information on revenues and other funds that are not pledged to the Series 2008 Bonds under the Indenture and that should not be considered available to pay debt service on the Series 2008 Bonds.
+Under the Resolution, the City is not obligated to pay the debt service from any sources other than as described above.
+This Official Statement, including Appendix A hereto, provides information on the City's overall operations and finances with an emphasis on its General Fund and therefore includes information on revenues and other funds that are not pledged to the Bonds under the Resolution and that should not be considered available to pay debt service on the Bonds.